cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 ## The new reward equation

 The proposed reward formula should be visualized on a log(saturation)-linear(yield) scale independent of k.
-Figure 3 shows the field of possible outcomes for various levels of pledge and stake spanning more than 3 orders of magnitude.
+The chart below shows the field of possible outcomes for various levels of pledge and stake spanning more than 3 orders of magnitude.
 The effect of a recast a0 becomes obvious, pool saturation will be limited first by pledge amount and then eventually by k.
 A very important feature of this relationship is that 0₳ pledge will always result in 0₳ rewards.
 At a0=100 to support a 100% saturated stake pool 1% pledge will be required.

 <img src="a0 100 minfee 30.png">